chef-boneyard/chef-fundamentals/slides/introduction-to-search/01_slide.md

     knife search node "hostname:*"
     knife search node "*:*"

-Search for all nodes with hostname starting with “app”.
+Search for all nodes with hostname starting with "app".

 Search for all nodes with fqdn that starts with app1 and ends with .example.com